EGI-Federation/documentation/content/en/users/getting-started/_index.md

 1. **We create a new VO for your community** when none of the existing resource pools are suitable for your use case.
 The procedure is as follows:
    - We will contact our provider and negotiate resources for you
-   - If there are providers happy to support you, we will sign a Service Level Agreement (SLA) with you
+   - If there are providers willing to support you, we will sign a Service Level Agreement (SLA) with you
    - A new VO will be created for your community